 Hu Kitchen What to order: I couldn’t decide between the Hu bowl and the Thai chicken, so I asked for half and half.
 While it took some convincing (“wait, you want BOTH?”)…success!
 And a great combination with a quinoa base and topped with almonds and cilantro.

 Hu Kitchen no longer serves food, so I’ve replaced this option with….

 7. ‘Smac.
-Not the healthiest of options, especially after The Village Den above, but their gluten free 4-cheese macaroni is heavenly and will fill you up for the day.
+Not the healthiest of options, but their gluten free 4-cheese macaroni is heavenly and will fill you up for the day.
 After a lot of testing and experimentation, they modified some core ingredients they use in their foods to allow anything from their menu to be ordered gluten free.
 They’ve removed flour from the bechamel sauce, breadcrumbs are with gluten free corn flakes, and they use brown rice elbow macaroni noodles for orders that are gluten free.
 While this is not a 100% GF kitchen, the staff are well aware of how to prepare the dishes safely.

 8. Friedman’s Lunch.
 This original Chelsea Market staple now has locations around town, and has a very delicious BLAT (bacon, lettuce, avocado and tomato sandwich on gluten-free bread) that I dream of.
 The original store opened in 2009 in the Chelsea Market.
 The location is 100% gluten free and yes, that includes the pancakes, the waffles, and the fried chicken.

 What to order: Their green curry fried rice and their pad Thai were both fabulous.

 Sadly Ngam Thai is also closed.
 I’ve replaced it with a different Thai restaurant also in Manhattan: